Polar Cruises & Expeditions

 The polar regions are hallowed ground for the adventurous soul, where legendary explorers once carved paths through the ice.
 Trace the icy wake of Shackleton, whose heroic voyage in the Endurance has become expedition lore.
 Visit preserved huts used by Scott, Amundsen, and Mawson during the Heroic Age of Antarctic Exploration—time capsules of courage, grit, and fortitude.

 In the Arctic, reflect on the journeys of Franklin and Nansen as you pass through legendary waterways like the Northwest Passage, or ponder the pioneering voyages of explorers like Magellan and Moreno in Patagonia as you traverse its majestic glacial waterways.
-To travel here is not only to witness the extremes—but to join a centuries-old lineage of those who dared to go further.
+To travel here is to join a centuries-old lineage of those who dared to go further.

 A Gentoo penguin sits on a rocky nest with a large cruise ship and snow-covered mountains in the background